jucron/restaurant-backend/README.md

 ## Features of this API
 ### Client management
-* View list of all clients and their details
+* View list of all clients with the chose Status (OPEN/CLOSED)
-* Check-in a new client by assigning a Table number and Order
+* Check-in a new client by assigning an existing Table and a new Order
-* Verify Client's Order and get the list of consumption
+* Check-out a Client by assigning a checkout-time and changing the Table, Order status

-* Check-out a client and leave important data for future analysis
+Note about Status: OPEN is the same as Active/In_Use.
+CLOSED is the same as Deactivated/Not_In_Use.
 ### Order management
-* Verify active Orders so that staff can take action
+* Fetch a Client's specific Order
 * Assign a waiter to an Order
 * Assign a cook to an Order
 ### Table management